dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 resistors for the same reason + the LED is big enough we generally don't fry it.)

-What can go wrong:

-1. If your USB-to-TTL starts heating up, disconnect!
-It appears that 1 in 8 is defective.
-2. If your pi starts heating up, now or ever, disconnect!
-If you have a short, where a pin with power feeds right into ground, you'll fry it.
-3. If you see smoke, disconnect!
-Smoke means something has fried, and the longer you leave it plugged in the more things will get destroyed.

 Success looks like the following photos:

 <p float="left">